rsm-hcd/docker-dotnet-example/README.md

 ## Noteworthy

 * Docker Sync
-    * This tool is installed only Mac OSX clients to improve the performance of File IO when mounting a host Mac OSX project in a linux container.
+    * This tool is installed on Mac OSX clients to improve the performance of File IO when mounting a host Mac OSX project in a linux container.
     * Unfortunately the windows support is too complex to be useable (imho).
     * Hopefully this isn't necessary in the future as Microsoft and Docker invest in the development workflow story between the two technologies.

 * Environment variables strategy
     * The SDK, Docker and .NET Core all leverage the `.env` file (one configuration to rule them all)
-    * .NET Core `appsettings.json` should only be absolutely static settings.
+    * .NET Core `appsettings.json` should only contain static settings.
 As soon as something becomes configurable, bubble it up the `.env` and the respective `.env.{environment}.sample` file.

 * Logging
     * .NET Core `Program.cs` demonstrates using SeriLog in .NET Core v2.
 Allowing for dependency injection of `ILogger<T>` in `Startup.cs`